abdulmajidali053/test-technical-assessments/README.md

 ## Overview

-Upon launching the app (iOS or Android), you’ll find:
+Upon launching the app (Android), you’ll find:
 - **Home Page**: Includes links to explore various UI components like Pickers, Buttons, and Alerts.
 - **Content View**: A content-rich page for testing rendering, scrolling, and navigation capabilities.
+- ***ComposeActions***: This is an addition to hold the logic for performing actions used by the test scripts
+- ****ComposeAssertions****: This is an addition to hold the logic for the assertions used by the test scripts
 ---

 ## Getting Started